 When you go to work, you’re trading your time for money.
 Wouldn’t it be better if it was the other way around?
 You can always get more money, but you can never get more time.
 In today’s world, many people give up so much of their time to make money to get by.

 When I quit my software engineering job, I told myself enough was enough.
-I was tired of trading time for money and began working for myself at 1/3rd of what I was making at my job.
+I was tired of trading time for money and began working for myself at 1/3rd of what I was making.
 But here’s the thing.
 I gave up all that pay to get all the freedom I wanted.
 Suddenly, I had all the time I wanted.

-Now I’m not saying you should get up and quit your job but consider to yourself how much your job is costing you in time.
+Now I’m not saying you should get up and quit your job, but consider how much your job is costing you in time.

 If you have kids, then childcare is a factor that you can’t overlook.
 Childcare averages over $10,000 per year for the average American household.
 That’s a big chunk of change taken out of your annual pay!
 That’s why many married couples choose to have one parent stay at home with the kids or have another family member, such as a grandparent, take care of them.